npg70/galbreath-old/maltmen.md

 Nice summaries of Campbeltown families involved at the time.

-> Galbreath or Galbraith: John and David, maltmen, signde the Maltster Declaration, 1743
+> Galbreath or Galbraith:
+> John and David, maltmen, signde the Maltster Declaration, 1743
-> They were members of the Lowland congregation and later the Relief congregation , 1767.
+> They were members of the Lowland congregation and later the Relief congregation, 1767.
+>
-> Samuel, maltman, traded extensively in malt and bear to Belfast; John, David, and Samuel
+> Samuel, maltman, traded extensively in malt and bear to Belfast;
+>
+> John, David, and Samuel were all town councillors.
+>
-> were all town councillors.
-William, maltman and member of relief congregation, 1767, signed
+> William, maltman and member of relief congregation, 1767, signed
+> the Prohibition on Malting, 1783;
+>
-> the Prohibition on Malting, 1783; Archibald, distiller, signed the Memorial to the Excise, 1797.
+> Archibald, distiller, signed the Memorial to the Excise, 1797.
+>
 > James, a shipmaster, was a member of the Relief congregation, 1767.

 # Catherine Galbreath